Skip to main content

 We anticipate posting detailed guidelines and application information late in 2025 with the first applications due and grants made in early 2026.

 To create the capacity our staff needs to operationalize these changes, the three Foundations will each implement transitional grant rounds in 2025.
-For more about our 2025 transitional grant round guidelines, please visit each Foundation’s grant guidelines page.
+For more about our 2025 transitional grant round guidelines, please contact a member of the Grants Team.

 New Grant Application Processes and Updated Priorities